Fakhir Brown

-Fakhir Hamin Brown (born September 21, 1977) is a former American football cornerback.
+Fakhir Hamin Brown (born September 21, 1977) is an American former professional football cornerback.
 He was signed by the Toronto Argonauts as an undrafted free agent in 1998.
-He played college football at Grambling.
+He played college football for the Grambling State Tigers.

-Brown was also a member of the San Diego Chargers, Oakland Raiders, New Orleans Saints and St. Louis Rams.
+Brown was also a member of the San Diego Chargers, Oakland Raiders, New Orleans Saints, St. Louis Rams, and Florida Tuskers.

 College career

 Brown played his college football at Grambling State University.
 He finished his career with 68 tackles and six interceptions.
 He was a drafting and design major.

 Professional career

 Toronto Argonauts

-After not getting drafted in the 1998 NFL Draft Brown signed with the Toronto Argonauts, where he played in six games, making 13 tackles and one interception.
+After not getting drafted in the 1998 NFL draft Brown signed with the Toronto Argonauts, where he played in six games, making 13 tackles and one interception.

 San Diego Chargers

 Brown spent the first three weeks of the 1999 season on the San Diego Chargers practice squad.

-On October 23, 1999 he was signed to the active roster.
+On October 23, 1999, he was signed to the active roster.
 He played in nine games with three starts, recording 30 tackles and forced a fumble.

 In 2000, he started eight of nine games, recording 35 tackles and an interception.
 He missed seven games with shoulder injury.
 In his two seasons with the Chargers he started 11 of 18 games recording 65 tackles and one interception.